bajerwitharm/smartbuilding/DHTxx/README.md

-# DHT11/DHT22 reading by OpenWRT based router
+# DHT11/DHT22 temperature/humidity sensor reading with OpenWRT based router
 ## Abstract
 The goal of this document is to describe implementation of reading [DHTxx](http://www.micropik.com/PDF/dht11.pdf) temperature/humidity sensor by [TP-Link TL-WDR4300](http://wiki.openwrt.org/toh/tp-link/tl-wdr4300) router running OpenWRT.
 * To compile software it is required to have toolchain for the [Atheros AR9344](http://cykey.ca/~cykey/airport/AR9344.pdf) (OpenWRT prefered).